khansubhan95/nightlife-coordination/README.md

 #Nightlife Coordination

 A web application describing the nightlife in your city.
 Search for and decide where to go tonight.
-Uses the Foursquare API
+Uses the Foursquare API.

 ##Getting Started